Nrjnicks/snake3D/README.md

-#Snake 3D
+# Snake 3D

 ![alt text](https://raw.githubusercontent.com/Nrjnicks/snake3D/master/gifs/snake3D.gif "Snake3D")

 Gameplay videos on [YouTube: 3D Snake game with Custom and Proceduraly generated levels](https://youtu.be/0GcFrCnOaTA)

-#Game Overview
+# Game Overview

 ![alt text](https://raw.githubusercontent.com/Nrjnicks/snake3D/master/Images/snake3D.JPG "Snake3D")

-##Game Genre
+## Game Genre
 Casual game

-##Game Summary
+## Game Summary
 Snake eats fruit in an enclosed shape and avoid obstacles.
 Fruits spawns at random position within the playground.
 There are two main parts of game, Custom levels and Procedural level.
 In Custom level, snake has to avoid obstacle in prebaked playground and where as in Procedural level, enclosed shape is a regular polygon with obstacles spawning at random position within playground.

 ##Platform
 This game is developed using Unity3D game engine.
-Game was initially developed to be played over android platform, but game’s simple swipe control allows the gameplay to function with arrow key of joystick controller or keyboard.
+Game was initially developed to be played over android platform, but gameâ€™s simple swipe control allows the gameplay to function with arrow key of joystick controller or keyboard.

 #Game Mechanics